Last updated on July 17, 2020

 Related Reading: The Untold Story of the Student Loan Crisis

-It’s not easy to align with your soul and express your authentic desires when you’re chasing paychecks to pay the bills.
+- Again, it’s not easy to align with your soul and express your authentic desires when you’re shackled by debt

 Related Reading: Why the 30-Year Mortgage Sucks